omar-hmarzouk/DLA/README-dev.md

 Naming and writting conventions
 ---------------------

-TODO - Right here the rules and conventions used in the source code.
+TODO - Write here the rules and conventions used in the source code.